Mortgage questions? We’ve got answers. Check out the FAQs below for answers to our clients’ most common mortgage questions.

 Because Seattle Mortgage Planners can shop over 50 different banks and lenders, we typically have a far larger product set from which to choose compared to a bank or credit union.
-We recommend the easy route: call us (no obligation) and speak with an expert who will clearly talk with you about which programs, rates, and payment plans will suit your needs.
-Seattle Mortgage Planners also allows you to apply and get pre-approved right here online – it’s fast and easy and Seattle Mortgage Planners charges no up-front application fee.
+We recommend the easy route: contact us (no obligation) and speak with an expert who will clearly talk with you about which programs, rates, and payment plans will suit your needs.

 How do I know what my loan rate will be?

 Rates vary primarily based on the type and purpose of the loan, your credit history and income, loan amount, value of the property, and the number of points you are willing to pay.
 Once the rate is chosen and “locked,” we’ll guarantee the rate up to and including your expected close date.

 What are rates, terms, and APR?

 All mortgages have an interest rate, a term, and an Annual Percentage Rate (APR).
 For example, a mortgage might be defined as a 30-Year Fixed Rate Loan at 7.25%, with an APR of 7.45%.